DrieStone/TeslaData-Widget/README.md

 <img src="documentation/screen_001.png" width="400" /> &nbsp; <img src="documentation/screen_002.png" width="400" />

 ## Usage
-### General
+### New Install

-* Download Scriptable to your iOS device
+* Get Scriptable in the Apple App Store.
-* Download the `TeslaData Widget.js` file to your iCloud/Scriptable folder (or create a new widget in the scriptable app)
+* Download the `TeslaData Widget.js` file to your iCloud/Scriptable folder (or create a new widget in the scriptable app).
-* Create a small scriptable widget
+* Create a small scriptable widget.
-* Under widget options, select "TeslaData Widget" and enter the API url into the widget parameters
+* Under widget options, select "TeslaData Widget" and enter the API url into the widget parameters.

+### Updates

+* Replace the `TeslaData Widget.js` in your iCloud/Scriptatble folder with the one here.
+* Wait 5-7 minutes for Scriptable to grab the new file and update the widget.

 ### Optional
-* Download the tesla_themes directory to your iCloud/Scriptable folder
+* Download the tesla_themes directory to your iCloud/Scriptable folder.
 * Edit the widget variable "custom_theme" to include the name of the theme you want to load (e.g. custom_theme = "3d" will load the 3d.js theme from the themes directory).

 ### TeslaFi API